Feel confident about your case

 Child Custody

 In Texas, the legal term for child custody is conservatorship.
 The courts base their decision on the child’s best interests.
-At Smith Family Law, we help clients understand their rights and navigate child custody arrangements.
+At Smith & Bledsoe Family Law, we help clients understand their rights and navigate child custody arrangements.

 Child Support